ramyrams/QA-Automation/NonFunctionalTesting/APITesting/RestAssure/hamcrest.md

-What is Hamcrest?
+# Hamcrest
-Hamcrest is a framework for creating matcher objects.
-These matcher objects are predicates and are used to write rules which can be satisfied under certain conditions.
-They are most often used in automated testing, though the can be used in other scenarios such as data validation.
-Hamcrest lets us step beyond simple JUnit asserts and enables us to craft very specific, readable verification code.
+* Hamcrest is a framework for creating matcher objects.
+* These matcher objects are predicates and are used to write rules which can be satisfied under certain conditions.
+* They are most often used in automated testing, though the can be used in other scenarios such as data validation.
+* Hamcrest lets us step beyond simple JUnit asserts and enables us to craft very specific, readable verification code.

-Hamcrest is designed to make tests very readable.
-It makes liberal use of static methods to create an assertion grammar which is easy to write and to understand.
-When used in conjunction with JUnit and Mockito it allows us to write clear, concise tests which satisfy the property of good unit testing which is to ‘test one thing’.
+* Hamcrest is designed to make tests very readable.
+* It makes liberal use of static methods to create an assertion grammar which is easy to write and to understand.
+* When used in conjunction with JUnit and Mockito it allows us to write clear, concise tests which satisfy the property of good unit testing which is to ‘test one thing’.